 Joint Instability Causes

-Instability occurs when tissues — like muscles, ligaments, and bones — weaken.
+Joint instability occurs when tissues — like muscles, ligaments, and bones — weaken.
 If this happens, they can no longer hold the bones of the joint in place.
 The result is limited flexibility and weakened joints.
 Joint instability most commonly occurs in unstable joints in the body such as:

 These injuries can occur from a sudden fall that causes the dislocation of the joint, overuse, or multidirectional instability — as is the case with individuals who are double-jointed.
 But, other conditions that weaken your joints can also play a role.